Is there an auditory equivalent of hindsight—hindhearing, maybe?

 7. Loyal Books

-Head over here to find a title that you can’t find on LibriVox, or to hear the same title read by a different native speaker (or with better audio quality).
-Click here to see what’s currently available in Spanish.
+Head over to the site to find a title that you can’t find on LibriVox, or to hear the same title read by a different native speaker (or with better audio quality).
+And, for your convenience, there’s an app!

 This website (the title of which translates to “Spanish audiobooks” in English) is all about audiobooks, but it’s not entirely what you’d expect.